Distance: 11.8 km o/w

 Topographical Map: 92 G/14 Cheakamus River & 92 G/15 Mamquam Mountain.
 A full-colour plastic map of the entire Garibaldi Region is available from Lower Mainland bookstores.
 Published by International Travel Maps at a scale of 1:100,000.
 They forgot to include a scale but that’s 1 cm = 1 km.
 The only other drawback is contour intervals are based on older government charts expressed in feet rather than metres.
 Conversion yields intervals of 61 m, not exactly a dream number to navigate with.

-Access: The bus to Whistler [See Appendix Getting to Whistler] will drop you off at a side road 37 km north of Squamish on Highway 99.
+Access: The bus to Whistler [See Appendix Getting to Whistler] will drop you off at a Daisy Lake Road 37 km north of Squamish on Highway 99.
 Make sure the driver completely understands where you want to get off.
 There should be ample room for the bus to pull over at the turn off.
 Look for signs along the Highway indicating Garibaldi Provincial Park, Black Tusk.

 After getting off the bus follow the paved side road 2½ km east to the Rubble Creek parking lot.
 Be thankful you don't have a car to park here as, on a typical weekend, at least some of them will be broken into.
 The trail proper begins from here.